Menencia/ffbe-discord-bot/README.md

 # ffbe discord bot

 Every midnight, this bot makes a TOP 10 of users who have talked the most during the day.
-It also shows thir last positions on the top.
+It also shows their last positions on the top.

 ## installation